Ada Ciganlija: New Belgrade-Ada Ciganlija Bridge

 In March 2020, it was announced that the construction of the first pedestrian-cyclist bridge in Belgrade will commence in 2021.
 It will connect New Belgrade with the island of Ada Ciganlija across the Sava, as the continuation of the Omladinskih Brigada street in Block 70.
 Public, partially underground garage with 300 parking spots will be built at the end of the street.
 This is the second part of the project city administration alleged is the result of citizens' online voting (first part is relocation of the Old Sava Bridge on dry land, in the Park Ušće to become an "attraction").
 Reporters and public distanced from the voting or debunked it as being rigged.
 City then announced plans for a completely new bridge and in December 2020 announced it will be finished in 2022.

 New project includes a two-level parking lot on the New Belgrade's side, in the Block 70.
 This was one of the reasons for the protests of the local residents, who claimed the bridge will disrupt neighborhood's green zones, create even larger traffic jams, and turn Block 70 into the vast parking lot for Ada visitors.
-The 2020 petition against the bridge was signed by 8,000 residents.
+The 2020 petition against the bridge was signed by over 10,000 residents.
 City said the bridge will be built regardless, but moved the beginning of the construction for the late 2023 or early 2024.
 When the plan was opened for public viewing in December 2022, citizens filed 3,500 complaints.
 With the announcement of the relocation of the Belgrade Zoo to Ada, mayor Aleksandar Šapić also announced expedition of this project, stating that by the early 2025 the bridge should be finished.
+City set the design competition only in November 2023, giving a deadline of 765 days just for the completion of all paperwork and permits.
+The planned bridge should be 520 m long.